sbustreamspot/sbustreamspot-data/README.md

    1. Each node and edge type is mapped to a single character.
    2. Consecutive edges between the same pair of nodes corresponding to block-by-block file reads are collapsed into a single edge.
+   3. Node ID's are incremented by 1 (so ID's of `-1` become 0).
-   3. The timestamp field is removed (raw edges are sorted by timestamp).
+   4. The timestamp field is removed (raw edges are sorted by timestamp).

 `preprocess.py` is run as: `python preprocess.py <raw edges file>`